la2050/archive/_projects/2015/the-digital-district-a-21st-century-neighborhood-of-los-angeles.md

   Impact Hub Los Angeles is a local incubator/community center part of a global network of 11,000 social entrepreneurs in 82 Impact Hubs spread across five continents.
-'In one to three sentences, please describe your proposal.': >- In an effort to improve civic engagement and community involvement, Impact Hub Los Angeles is proposing a centrally-organized, interactive public wifi network in the Arts District that will disseminate civic updates, provide information about events and help coordinate large-scale community-based initiatives.
 Where will you be working?:
   - 'Arts District '
 How do you plan to use these resources to make change?: